datamllab/rlcard/docs/toy-examples.md

 # Toy Examples
 In this document, we provide some toy examples for getting started.
+Parallel R examles are [here](toy-examples-r.md).
 All the examples in this document and even more examples are available in [examples/](../examples).

 *   [Playing with random agents](toy-examples.md#playing-with-random-agents)
 *   [Deep-Q learning on Blackjack](toy-examples.md#deep-q-learning-on-blackjack)